joelstrohmeier/website/src/about.md

 While each role has its unique challenges, a constant throughout my career has been a fascination with communication through words and images, digital systems and interfaces and how we can use design for 'good'.

-I now work exclusively in accessibility and inclusion as Principal Accessibility Consultant at <a href="https://www.nomensa.com/">Nomensa</a> &mdash; a strategic experience design agency based in Bristol, United Kingdom.
+I am currently working for the BBC as an accessibility specialist.
+Before this, I worked in accessibility and inclusion as Principal Accessibility Consultant at Nomensa &mdash; a strategic experience design agency.